rishistrive/candidate_homework/README.md

 After making your changes to the data model, ensure that this API endpoint returns the same set of data.
 Assume that there is a separately deployed front end application that relies on this endpoint.

 Additionally, you'll find a API spec at `spec/app/api/api/integrations_spec.rb` that tests the output of this API endpoint.
 Note that this API tests against the development database.
 While a real application should load fixtures or factory objects into the database, to simplify the setup process for this homework we will test against the development database.

+### Evaluation

+After running your database migration and data migration script, this API spec should still pass.